-Following on from blog post about the Google Panda update I thought we’d go into a bit more detail about what can be done if your site literally vanishes from Google.
-The majority of these drastic drop in positions are caused by one of Google’s algorithm changes they are almost constantly making, such as the Panda update.
+Following on from our blog post about the Google Panda update, I thought we’d go into a bit more detail about what can be done if your site literally vanishes from Google.
+Many of these drastic drops in keyword positions are caused by one of Google’s algorithm updates that are almost constantly rolling out, such as the Panda update.
 Quite often there are other factors such as technical issues and penalties that can cause the drops.
 Let’s talk about what can be done about getting your old positions back.
 However, if you feel it is overwhelming in the end, consider getting SEO services.

-Top 9 problems that need to be solved when your website disappeared from google:
+Top 9 problems that need to be solved when your website disappears from Google:

 First off, double check the drop wasn’t caused by website downtime.
-If your website is offline when the search engines spiders come to re-crawl the website you are going to see a huge drop in positions.
-Google do not want their users to find a website that is offline as that’s about the worst result possible.
+If error messages occur or the website is offline when the search engines spiders come to re-crawl the website, you will see a massive drop in positions.
+Google does not want its users to find an offline website as that’s about the worst result possible.

-2. Check if your site break Google’s Quality Guidelines?
+2. Check if your site broke Google’s Quality Guidelines?

-Although Google is not open about everything they penalise websites for, they do have a list of Quality Guidelines that explain some of the deceptive/manipulative tactics that they may penalise you for.
-You should have a read through these guidelines to ensure you’re not breaking the basic quality guidelines.
+Although Google is not open about everything they penalised websites for, they do have a list of Quality Guidelines that explain some of the deceptive/manipulative tactics that they may penalise you for.
+It would be best if you had read through these guidelines to ensure you’re not breaking the basic quality guidelines.

 3. Check if Google can see your website

-If Googlebot cannot access your website because it was denied by the robots.txt or a meta tag then it simply isn’t going to rank or index your website, you are essentially telling Google that you do not want them to list your website.
+If Googlebot cannot access your website because the robots.txt or a meta tag denied it then it simply isn’t going to rank or index your website.
+You are essentially telling Google that you do not want them to list your website.

 Make sure your robots.txt does NOT disallow Googlebot